Sukkot Torah

 "On the festival of Sukkot, we are invited to get out of our houses and dwell in temporary booths, in sukkot.

 On a spiritual level, one of the main purposes of this strange embodied ritual is to help us feel more deeply connected to God.
-When we dwell between earth and sky, separated from the comfort of our homes and unmediated by our familiar surroundings, an organic connection with nature, and the glorious mystery of Life Source behind all of it, can make itself manifest again.
+When we dwell between earth and sky, separated from the comfort of our homes and unmediated by our familiar surroundings, an organic connection with nature, the glorious mystery of Life Source behind all of it, can make itself manifest again.

 This is our invitation after the great rebirth of Rosh Hashanah and Yom Kippur; can we take the time to feel surrounded by divine presence, from day to night, from sunlight to stars?